 |Up Previous Next|

-The Set Arc-Flash Values command is used to define additional information for panels and other one-line devices to allow arc-flash calculations to be performed.
+The Set Arc-Flash Values command is used to define additional information for panels and other distribution equipment to allow arc-flash calculations to be performed.

 To specify the arc-flash information, go to